pantheon-systems/documentation/source/docs/articles/getting-started.md

 ## Create a Site

-Now, you can create your first site.
+Now you can create your first site.
 For detailed instructions, see [launching your first site](/docs/articles/users/creating-sites/).

 Start by clicking **Create a site now**.